inspire-eu-validation/discovery-service/csw-iso-ap/at-07-extended-capabilities.md

   * Else

-    * Check that the [ExtendedCapabilities](#extendedCapabilities) section contains all the mandatory INSPIRE metadata for the Discovery Service according with table 2 of [TG DISC](http://inspire.ec.europa.eu/id/ats/discovery-service/3.1/csw-iso-ap/README#ref_TG_DISC).
+    * Check that the [ExtendedCapabilities](#extendedCapabilities) section contains all the mandatory INSPIRE metadata for the Discovery Service according with table 2 and table 3 of [TG DISC](http://inspire.ec.europa.eu/id/ats/discovery-service/3.1/csw-iso-ap/README#ref_TG_DISC).

 * If any of the checks or validations fails, the test fails.